cvanaret/Uno/joss/paper.md

 These components can be found across major paradigms such as sequential quadratic programming, interior-point methods, and augmented Lagrangian methods, but these are usually developed as separate solver families.
 Algorithmic ideas are typically tested at the level of complete solvers, rather than individual components.

+Most established nonlinear optimization solvers are legacy codes, often written in Fortran or C, that are no longer actively developed and receive only minimal maintenance, if any.
+As a result, incorporating new algorithmic ideas or adapting existing components to novel problem structures is a significant endeavor.
+A notable exception is MadNLP.jl [@shin2024accelerating], a modern, modular solver written in Julia and actively developed, though it remains focused on interior-point methods.

-These observations motivate the development of a unified and composable framework in which algorithmic components are made explicit.
+These observations motivate the development of a modern, composable framework in which algorithmic components are made explicit.

 # State of the field

-Popular solvers such as IPOPT [@wachter2006implementation], KNITRO [@byrd2006], and SNOPT [@gill2005] are robust and efficient, but they are typically monolithic: parameter tuning is exposed while internal components remain rigid.
+Popular solvers such as IPOPT [@wachter2006implementation], KNITRO [@byrd2006], SNOPT [@gill2005], and WORHP [@buskens2012esa] are robust and efficient, but they are typically monolithic: parameter tuning is exposed while internal components remain rigid.
 These solvers are primarily designed for end users rather than algorithmic experimentation.
 Testing new algorithmic variants usually requires intrusive modification or reimplementation.